 Next, the data for the voicing and place contrasts were analyzed separately.
-For the /bi/-/pi/ voicing contrast (see Figure 5, left panel), better discrimination overall was obtained for the AR group (mean of 72.0% for AR vs. 63.7% for DYS), F(1, 56) = 25.3, p < .001.
-Lower scores were obtained in the multiple-intonation conditions, F(1, 56) = 26.5, p < .001, but there were no Group × Intonation Condition interactions, suggesting that the DYS group was no more affected by the increased variability in intonation than the AR group.
-A significant Talker × Intonation Condition interaction, F(1, 56) = 8.9, p < .005, suggests that the effect of variable intonation was greater in the single-talker than the multiple-talker conditions; this may be linked to individual talker characteristics.
-The DYS group, therefore, showed poorer discrimination of a voicing (/bi/-/pi/) contrast in noise than the AR group, and the talker and intonation effects were similar across groups.
+For the /bi/-/pi/ voicing contrast (see Figure 5, left), better discrimination overall was obtained for the AR group (mean of 72.0% for AR vs 63.7% for DYS) [F(1, 56) = 25.3; p<0.001].
+Lower scores were obtained in the multiple intonation conditions [F(1, 56) = 26.5; p<0.001], but there were no group by intonation interactions, suggesting that the DYS group was no more affected by the increased variability in intonation than the AR group.
+A significant talker by intonation condition interaction [F(1, 56) = 8.9; p<0.005] suggests that the effect of variable intonation was greater in the single talker than the multiple talker conditions; this may be linked to individual talker characteristics.
+The DYS group therefore showed poorer discrimination of a voicing (/bi/-/pi/) contrast in noise than the AR group, and the talker and intonation effects were similar across groups.

-For the place (/bi/-/di/) contrast (see Figure 5, right panel), lower discrimination scores were obtained for the DYS group, F(1, 56) = 12.5, p < .001.
-The effects of intonation, F(1, 56) = 18.7, p < .001, and talker, F(1, 56) = 11.1, p < .005, were also significant, but in unexpected directions: Higher scores were obtained for the varying-intonation conditions than for the fixed-intonation conditions, and for the multiple-talker than for the single-talker conditions.
+For the place (/bi/-/di/) contrast (see Figure 5, right), lower discrimination scores were obtained for the DYS group [F(1, 56) = 12.5; p<0.001].
+The effects of intonation [F(1, 56) = 18.7; p<0.001] and talker [F(1, 56) = 11.1; p<0.005] were also significant but in unexpected directions: higher scores were obtained for the varying intonation conditions than for the fixed intonation conditions, and for the multiple talker than for the single talker conditions.
 Again, these cross-condition differences can be at least partly attributed to differences in talker characteristics.
 Crucially, there was no interaction with listener group, showing that AR and DYS groups were similarly affected by the introduction of greater variability in intonation and talker.

 We examined whether performance was correlated across the place and voicing discrimination tests for AR and DYS children.
-For mean discrimination scores calculated across conditions for the place and voicing contrasts, correlations were stronger (p < .05 on Fisher's Z test) for the DYS group, r = .844, n = 34, p < .001, than for the AR group, r = .489, n = 25, p = .013, suggesting that task-related effects had a greater influence on performance for DYS children.
+For mean discrimination scores calculated across conditions for the place and voicing contrasts, correlations were stronger (p<0.05 on Fishers Z-test) for the DYS group (r=.844; N=34, p<0.001) than for the AR group, (r=.489; N=25; p=.013), suggesting that task-related effects had a greater influence on performance for DYS children.

-Summary of discrimination tests.
-DYS children performed more poorly than AR children in discriminating voicing (/bi/-/pi/) and place (/bi/-/di/) contrasts.
-Contrary to what was found for the identification tasks, the group difference was consistent across conditions, not varying
+Summary of discrimination tests: DYS children performed more poorly than AR children in discriminating voicing (/bi/-/pi/) and place (/bi/-/di/) contrasts.
+Contrary to what was found for the identification tasks, the group difference was consistent across conditions, not varying significantly across the single/multiple talker or single/multiple intonation conditions.